preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/index.rst

 Workspace
 ============

-This feature is available in Omnia 6.5.
+This feature is available in Omnia 6.5 and later.

 The Workspace settings can be used to create dynamic navigation and access for a Business Profile.
 The Workspace lives outside the Publishing App.